BirdeeHub/KaliVagrantPracticeBox/README.txt

 This is more or less just a sandbox.
 Not refined, has ALL the things, rather than just what is needed.

-You should build it with vagrant up, then run apt update && upgrade and then restart the vm. after that you should make sure the machine is running again, and navigate to the shared folder on the host machine
+You should build it with vagrant up then run apt update && upgrade then restart the vm. after that you should make sure the machine is running again, and navigate to the shared folder on the host machine this step will take a while but now run: vagrant package --output birdeeKali.box then run: vagrant box add --name birdeeKali .\birdeeKali.box then name the current Vagrantfile "Vagrantfile-old" and move it to VFileBkp, then move the Vagrantfile-new inside VFileBkp, outside of the directory, and rename it to Vagrantfile

-run: vagrant package --output birdeeKali.box this will make a new box.
-Now when you mess it up, destroy and recreate is MUCH faster as you no longer have to wait for installs and downloads it just uncompresses the box and uses it. then run: vagrant box add --name birdeeKali .\birdeeKali.box then name the current Vagrantfile Vagrantfile-old, move it to VFileBkp, and move the Vagrantfile-new inside, outside of the directory, and rename it to Vagrantfile
+this will make a new box and use it.
+Now when you mess it up, destroy and recreate is MUCH faster as you no longer have to wait for installs and downloads it just uncompresses the box and uses it.